 During the study, some samples will be placed in a centrifuge, which can create artificial gravity, and will serve as a control to the microgravity samples.
 An activator will be added to the experiment containers to signal news of an infection for the T-cells.
 Subsequently, a fixative that prevents the cells from changing further will stabilize the samples for post-flight analysis.
 The samples will return to Earth aboard Dragon and be delivered to Hughes-Fulford’s science team approximately 30 days after launch.

 The National Institute on Aging is the sponsoring agency for T-Cell Activation in Aging.
-NASA’s Ames Research Center in Moffett Field, Calif., is the integration partner providing science team support.
+NASA’s Ames Research Center in Moffett Field, California, is the integration partner providing science team support.
 ESA is the payload developer and is providing investigation hardware, payload integration and operations support for the mission.

 Once the samples return to Earth, the science team will analyze the space-flown and ground-control samples for changes in gene expression and protein synthesis.
 They also will examine the samples for a type of molecule known as microRNA—a small RNA molecule that affects cellular behavior but does not encode a protein.
 During the Leukin study, researchers saw gravity-induced changes in at least one type of microRNA.
 The T-Cell Activation in Aging investigation will enable the team to follow up on these findings.
 The role that microRNAs play in immune system function—on Earth or in space—is presently unknown.